lukkiddd/lukkiddd.github.io/_notes/Public/Google News Personalization scalable online collaborative filtering.md

 ### Result

-Increase in click by 38% compared between propose method and baseline popularity.
+Increase in CTR by 38% compared between propose method and baseline popularity.

 ---